Is Your Job

 #4: The AI replacement risk for a Customer Service Representative is 82% due to FAQ handling and tier-1 support replaced by LLM-powered chatbots.

-#12: The AI replacement risk for a Sales Representative is 58% due to lead qualification and outreach personalization handled by AI sales platforms.
+#16: The AI replacement risk for a HR Manager is 58% due to resume screening, scheduling, and onboarding documentation automated by AI HR platforms.

 Data Entry Clerk